12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $75 - $200 per signing

-This side hustle is especially popular with real estate professionals and legal clients, and it’s both flexible and high-paying (since this is a role appointed by a state official, it technically qualifies as a high-paying government job as well).
+This side hustle is especially popular with real estate and legal professionals, and it’s both flexible and pays pretty decent.
+We interviewed a notary that makes $25 an hour!
 It does require some paperwork and a state license, but once you’re certified, you can offer your services on your own terms.

 Where to find gigs: Sign up on notary directories like Snapdocs, NotaryRotary, and SigningOrder.
-You can also reach out directly to real estate agents, loan officers, law offices, and title companies in your area to build long-term relationships.
+You can also reach out directly to real estate agents, loan officers, law offices, and title companies in your area to partner with

-Voice actors and narrators get paid to lend their voice to audiobooks, animations, explainer videos, podcasts, ads, YouTube channels, and more.
-It’s a side hustle that thrives on personality and tone, and one where your voice becomes your business card.
+Voice actors and narrators get paid to lend their voice to audiobooks, anime, explainer videos, podcasts, ads, and anywhere a voice is needed.
+It’s a side hustle that thrives on personality and tone, and one where your voice is its own resume.

 You don’t need a professional studio to start, but sound quality matters.
-With basic equipment (like a good USB mic and free audio editing software), you can begin auditioning for projects from home, even in a closet with blankets for soundproofing.
+Many use closets or small spaces with sound-absorbing materials, and that works just fine.
+With basic equipment (like a good USB mic and free audio editing software), you can begin auditioning for projects.

 How to get started: Start by listening to popular narrators and voiceover reels on platforms like Audible.
 Then record a demo reel using a basic script (you can find samples online) and edit it using free tools like Audacity.
+Since dubbing is in such high demand, a fun way to do this is recording some signature lines from your favorite dubbed anime characters.
 Some basic acting classes can also help you get familiar with voice acting.

 Where to find gigs: Post your reel and apply to jobs on ACX.com (Amazon's Audiobook Exchange), Findaway Voices by Spotify, and Voices.com.
 You can also find freelance voiceover gigs on Fiverr, Upwork, and in podcast or indie author communities on Reddit and Facebook.